-Mark is a Visiting Assistant Professor of Politics at Bates College.
+Mark is an Assistant Professor of Political Science at The University of Texas at Tyler.
 His area of expertise is teaching courses about the development and organization of American political institutions, as well as classes that study the policy-making process.

 Mark's research has focused on how changes within political institutions have affected policy outcomes by studying the sponsorship of amendments and the role of bicameralism on budgetary policy.
-He received his Ph.D from the University of Georgia studying American politics and methodology.
-He also received a MA from Johns Hopkins University and a BA from the University of Florida.
+His research also looks at the electoral connection in how variation within a constituency effects the positions legislators take on policy.

 Address: 3900 University Blvd, The University of Texas at Tyler, Tyler TX 75799